HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-7 Interference and Troubleshooting.md

 #### Dealing with Neighbor Complaints

-> **Key Information:** If a neighbor tells you that your station's transmissions are interfering with their radio or TV reception, *you should first make sure that your station is functioning properly and that it does not cause interference to your own radio or television when it is tuned to the same channel*.
+> **Key Information:** If a neighbor tells you that your station's transmissions are interfering with their radio or TV reception, *you should first make sure that your station is functioning properly and that it does not cause interference to your own radio or television when it is tuned to the same channel*. {{< link id="T7B06" >}}

 If a neighbor complains about interference:

 1. Take it seriously and be polite.
 2. *Verify your station is operating properly and not causing interference to your own devices.*
-3. *Work with your neighbor to identify the offending device.*
+3. *Work with your neighbor to identify the offending device.* {{< link id="T7B08" >}}
 4. Make sure your station meets the standards of good amateur practice.
 5. If it is your station, work on solutions like filters or adjusting operating times.